Crowdfunding Investment Products

 According to the retail industry on the 20th, Wadizposted a monthly operating profit in November of last year.
 This marks the first time the company, founded in May 2012, has surpassed the break-even point.
 Analysts attribute this profit to an increase in Wadiz users and the growth of new business ventures.
 This is why Wadizis expected to achieve a quarterly profit within this year.

 From a consumer’s perspective, the main advantage is being able to receive products that haven’t yet hit the market faster than anyone else.
 Early adopters and bargain hunters make up the core customer base.
-Another appealing aspect is that the earlier you participate in a project, the higher the discount rate and the more benefits—such as free gifts—you receive.
-Wadiz estimated to have reached 250 billion won last year, an increase of more than 16% compared to the previous year.
+Another appealing aspect is that the earlier you participate in a project, the higher the discount rate and the more perks—such as free gifts—you receive.
+Wadiz is estimated to have reached 250 billion won last year, an increase of more than 16% compared to the previous year.
 It is reported that revenue during the same period rose from 34.2 billion won to around 40 billion won.

 The number of brands listed on Wadizsurpassed 1,500 just two years after the service launched, andas of January of this year, the number of products available exceeded 2,700—an increase of more than 60% compared to the same period last year.
 As the product lineup has expanded, sales are rising by an average of 50% per quarter.
 The share Wadizin Wadiz total transaction volume also rose from 2% in January 2022 to 13% in December of last year.